All Questions

 How do you prepare for the stress of a real self-defense situation?

 How do you prepare for a real stress situation, in which you are forced to defend yourself or others?
-I'm not talking about avoiding conflict; assume that you have already tried all that is possible ...
+I'm not talking about avoiding conflict, but a scenario where resolving the situation without ...

 votes